ddev/ddev-gitlab-ci/README.md

 ### Example configurations

-Depending on your setup, you want to pick one if the following example configurations.
+Depending on your setup, you want to pick one of the following example configurations.

 * [gitlab.com](docs%2Fgitlab-com.md)
 * [Docker](docs%2Fdocker.md) (self-hosted)